Betta Lemme: Early life

 Lemme is born in Montreal, Quebec, Canada.
 She is Italian-Canadian, with her second-generation Canadian parents being both of Italian descent (from Calabria and Abruzzo).
 Her first language growing up was Italian; once in Quebec's francophone school system, she began speaking primarily French at home.

 At the age of 2, she first became drawn to music when trying to learn the Addams Family theme song on her grandmother's piano.

 Betta Lemme attended post-secondary school majoring in photography and film.

 Before pursuing a career in music, she worked multiple jobs related to fashion and photography including being a model, working as an independent booking agent and as a social media consultant.

 She had been writing and playing music in Montreal, but after being told by a college music professor that she wouldn't be able to study music due to not being able to read music notes and being rejected from music school, she eventually decided to move to New York in 2016 as an attempt to pursue a career in music and find collaborators on her own.
 While living in New York, Betta happened to rent from Tucker Halpern of the American DJ duo Sofi Tukker.
-Their friendship lead to music collaboration.
+Their friendship led to music collaboration.